ctb/titus-blog/src/2017-binder-workshop.md

 the binder ecosystem, and explore issues of sustainability.

-One particular item that came up early on in the workshop was that there are many possible integration pointers for binder into current data and compute infrastructure providers.
+One particular item that came up early on in the workshop was that there are many possible integration points for binder into current data and compute infrastructure providers.
 That's great!
 But, in the long term, we also need to plan for the current set of endeavors failing or evolving, so we should be building a community around the